Tracking Patches for Open Source Software Vulnerabilities: An Empirical Study

 \subsection{Consistency Analysis (RQ2)}

-To analyze patch consistency across the two databases, we focus on CVEs with patches (i.e., Fig. \ref{fig:rq1-cves-with-patches}).
-As a CVE may have a set of patches, we consider two databases as having consistent patches for a CVE if their patch sets are the same. \congyingEdit{We distinguish patch inconsistency between existence and content inconsistency.} The former refers to two cases that one database provides patches for a CVE, but the other database either does not cover the CVE, or covers the CVE but does not provide patches.
-This reflects the incompleteness of \congyingEdit{OSS} vulnerabilities and their patches.
-The latter refers to two cases that both databases provide patches for a CVE, and their patch sets have an inclusion relationship, or do not have an inclusion relationship but are different.
-This reflects the potential inaccuracy of patches.
+To analyze patch consistency across the two databases, we focus~on CVEs with patches (i.e., Fig.~\ref{fig:rq1-cves-with-patches}).
+As a CVE may have~a~set~of~patches, we consider two databases as having consistent patches for a CVE~if their patch~sets are the same. \congyingEdit{We distinguish patch inconsistency~between existence and content inconsistency.} The former refers to~two cases~that~one~database provides patches~for~a~CVE, but the other~database either~does~not cover the CVE, or covers~the CVE but does~not provide patches.
+It reflects the incompleteness of collected \congyingEdit{OSS} vulnerabilities and their patches.
+The latter refers to two cases~that~both databases provide~patches~for a CVE, and their patch sets have~an inclusion~relationship,~or~do~not have an inclusion relationship~but~are different from each other.
+It shows the potential inaccuracy~of~patches.

-Table \ref{table:consistency} reports our patch consistency analysis results.
-The first column gives the number of CVEs with consistent patches.
-The second to fourth columns report the number of CVEs with existence inconsistent patches, and last three columns show the number of CVEs with content inconsistent patches.
-It can be observed that i) only \tocheck{907 (19.7\%)} of the \tocheck{4,602} CVEs have consistent patches; ii) more than two-thirds (i.e., \tocheck{3,185 (69.2\%)}) of the CVEs have existence inconsistency, where \tocheck{1,392 (30.2\%)} of the CVEs are not included in $DB_{A}$ or $DB_{B}$, and \tocheck{1,793 (39.0\%)} of the CVEs are included but do not have patches in $DB_{A}$ or $DB_{B}$; and iii) \tocheck{510 (11.1\%)} of the CVEs incur content inconsistency, where \tocheck{176 (3.8\%)} of the CVEs' patches from one database are included in the patches from the other; and \tocheck{334 (7.3\%)} of the CVEs have different and non-inclusive patch sets from $DB_{A}$ and $DB_{B}$.
-These results indicate that these vulnerability databases often report inconsistent patches, the incompleteness of both \congyingEdit{OSS} vulnerabilities and their patches is severe in these vulnerability databases.
+Table~\ref{table:consistency} shows our patch consistency analysis results.
+The first~column gives the number of CVEs with consistent patches.~The~second to fourth columns report the number of CVEs with existence~inconsistent patches, and last three columns list the number~of~CVEs~with content inconsistent patches.
+It can be seen that i) only~\tocheck{907~(19.7\%)} of the \tocheck{4,602} CVEs have~consistent patches; ii) more than two-thirds (i.e., \tocheck{3,185 (69.2\%)}) of the CVEs have existence inconsistency, where \tocheck{1,392 (30.2\%)}~of~the~CVEs are not included in $DB_{A}$ or $DB_{B}$, and~\tocheck{1,793 (39.0\%)} of the CVEs~are included but do not have patches in $DB_{A}$~or $DB_{B}$; and iii) \tocheck{510 (11.1\%)} of the CVEs incur content inconsistency, where \tocheck{176 (3.8\%)} of the CVEs' patches~from~one database are included in the patches from the other;~and~\tocheck{334~(7.3\%)}~of~the~CVEs~have different~and~non-inclusive patch sets across $DB_{A}$ and $DB_{B}$.
+These results indicate that these vulnerability databases often report inconsistent patches, the incompleteness of collected \congyingEdit{OSS} vulnerabilities and their patches is severe in these vulnerability databases.